NethermindEth/sedge/README.md

 ### Quick run
 With `1click cli` you can go through the entire workflow setup:
 1. Check dependencies
+2. Generate jwtsecret (not for mainnet and prater)
-2. Generate a `docker-compose` script with randomized clients selection and `.env`
+3. Generate a `docker-compose` script with randomized clients selection and `.env`
-3. Execute the `docker-compose` script (only execution and consensus nodes will be executed by default)
+4. Execute the `docker-compose` script (only execution and consensus nodes will be executed by default)

 ## 🔥 What can you do right now with this tool?